leonardr/botfriend/README.md

 ## `__init__.py`: Coming up with the joke

 Imagine walking up to to a comedian and saying "Tell me a joke!"
-That probably won't work for a human comedian, but it works gret for bots.
-`__init__.py` is where Botfriend bots come up with their jokes.
+A human comedian probably won't appreciate it, but this is what bots live for.
+For a Botfriend bot, `__init__.py` is where the comedian comes up with their jokes.

-To get started, we'll make a simple bot that comes up with observational humor about numbers.
+To get started, we'll make a simple bot that makes up observational humor about numbers.

 To get started, open up `bots/example-bot/__init__.py` in a text editor and write this in there: